McCoy Air Force Base: 321st Bombardment Wing and 19th Bombardment Wing

 B-47E-90-BW Stratojet, AF Ser.
 No. 52-0477, of the 321st Bomb Wing on the ramp.
 This B-47 was sent to AMARC in November 1964.

-The control tower would continue to be used by McCoy AFB and as the first control tower for Orlando International Airport.
+The control tower continued to be used by McCoy AFB and as the first control tower for Orlando International Airport.

 On 15 December 1953, the 321st Bombardment Wing (Medium) was activated at Pinecastle AFB, absorbing all B-47 bombers and KC-97 tankers at the base.
-The B-47 combat crew training mission was also transferred from ATC to SAC.
+The B-47 combat crew-training mission was also transferred from ATC to SAC.
 Colonel Michael N.W.
-McCoy, previously commander of the 306th Bombardment Wing at MacDill Air Force Base, Florida, was appointed commander of the 321st Bombardment Wing on 24 May 1954, having earned the unofficial distinction of being the "dean" of the Strategic Air Command's B-47 Stratojet aircraft commanders.
+McCoy, previously commander of the 306th Bombardment Wing at MacDill Air Force Base, Florida, was appointed commander of the 321st Bombardment Wing on 24 May 1954, having earned the unofficial distinction of being the "dean" of the SAC's B-47 Stratojet aircraft commanders.

 In July 1954, the 19th Bombardment Wing joined the 321st at Pinecastle AFB and the two units came under the control of the 813th Strategic Aerospace Division.
 The 813th was subsequently inactivated in the summer of 1956 when the 19th Bomb Wing moved to Homestead Air Force Base, Florida.

-In November 1957, the base was host to the medium and heavy bombers participating in the annual Strategic Air Command Bombing Navigation and Reconnaissance Competition.
+In November 1957, the base was host to the medium and heavy bombers participating in the annual SAC Bombing Navigation and Reconnaissance Competition.
 During the competition, a B-47 aircraft mishap north of downtown Orlando took the lives of Colonel McCoy, Group Captain John Woodroffe of the Royal Air Force, Lieutenant Colonel Charles Joyce, and Major Vernon Stuff during preparations for the event.
 Despite this tragedy, the 321st Bomb Wing, under the direction of its new commander, Colonel Robert W. Strong, Jr., won the top honors of the meet, including the coveted Fairchild and McKay trophies, distinguishing the 321st as the top B-47 Wing in SAC.

 76th Fighter Interceptor Squadron

 Another distinguished unit assigned to Pinecastle AFB in November 1957 was the Air Defense Command's 76th Fighter Interceptor Squadron (76 FIS).
-A descendant of the famous World War II "Flying Tigers," the 76 FIS was commanded by Major Morris F. Wilson and flew the F-89H "Scorpion" all-weather fighter-interceptor.
-One of the last squadrons to fly the Scorpion, the 76 FIS was transferred from McCoy to Westover AFB, Massachusetts on 1 February 1961.
+A descendant of the famous World War II "Flying Tigers", the 76 FIS was commanded by Major Morris F. Wilson and flew the F-89H Scorpion all-weather fighter-interceptor.
+One of the last squadrons to fly the Scorpion, the 76 FIS was transferred from McCoy to Westover AFB, Massachusetts, on 1 February 1961.

 McCoy AFB

 On 7 May 1958, Pinecastle AFB was renamed McCoy Air Force Base in memory of the late Colonel Michael N. W. McCoy.
 Formal dedication ceremonies were held on 21 May 1958 in conjunction with a mammoth base open house, during which an estimated 30,000 Floridians attended.

-In the summer of 1961, a complete reorganization of the base began in order to convert the base from the B-47 Stratojet medium jet bomber to the Boeing B-52 Stratofortress heavy bomber.
-As part of this program, the 321st Bomb Wing began phasing out its operations in June 1961 and was inactivated in October 1961.
+In the summer of 1961, a complete reorganization of the base began to convert the base from the B-47 Stratojet medium jet bomber to the Boeing B-52 Stratofortress heavy bomber.
+As part of this program, the 321st Bomb Wing began phasing out its operations in June 1961 and was inactivated that October.